stephenberry/glaze/README.md

 # Glaze
 One of the fastest JSON libraries in the world.
 Glaze reads and writes from object memory, simplifying interfaces and offering incredible performance.

-Glaze isn't just a JSON library.
 Glaze also supports:

 - [BEVE](https://github.com/stephenberry/beve) (binary efficient versatile encoding)
 - [CSV](https://github.com/stephenberry/glaze/blob/main/docs/csv.md) (comma separated value)

-## Now with pure compile time reflection for MSVC, Clang, and GCC!
+## With compile time reflection for MSVC, Clang, and GCC!

-- For aggregate initializable structs
+- Serialize aggregate initializable structs without writing any metadata or using any macros!
-- Compile time reflection so we still get perfect hashing!

 ## Highlights